-CO1 Appraise the importance of Women's Studies and incorporate Women's Studies with other fields.
-2 CO2 Analyze the realities of Women Empowerment, Portrayal of Women in Media, Development and Communication.
-K1toK5 CO3 CO4 Contribute to the study of the important elements in the Indian Constitution, Indian Laws for Protection of Women.
-CO5 Spell out and implement Government Developmental schemes for women and create awarenesson modernization and impact of technology on Women.
+CO1 Appraise the importance of Women's Studies and incorporate Women's Studies wit other fields.
+K5 CO2 Analyze the realities of Women Empowerment, Portrayal of Women in Media, Development and Communication.
+1 to CO3 Interpret the laws pertaining to violence against Women and legal consequences.
+K1 CO4 Contribute to the study of the important elements in the Indian Constitution, I Laws for Protection of Women.
+CO5 Spell out and implement Government Developmental schemes for women and create awareness on modernization and impact of technology on Women.

-Women's Studies:
+Women Studies: